 It’s such an interesting flower, with its heart-shaped and closed petals that dangle from its arched stems.
 It’ll bloom in your garden from April to June, and its foliage will remain green throughout the Summer months.

-This drought-tolerant ground cover is a perfect garden filler and is an excellent way to add texture and depth to your flower beds.
-Combine them with your favorite perennials, like the hydrangea, for striking contrast!
+This drought-tolerant ground cover is a perfect garden filler and is an excellent way to add texture and depth to your flower beds!
+Combine hosta with other shade perennials, like hydrangeas, for striking contrast!

 That makes up my list of 18 low-maintenance perennials!
 Remember, perennials should last you for years IF you take care of them properly.

 Low maintenance perennials will spread their roots throughout your yard and they’ll adorn your garden season after season if they’re grown in the right environment.
 Opting to plant more than one type of plant and flower is optimal if you want something blooming in your garden for more than just one season out of the year.
 The trick is to plant perennials that have different blooming times.

 If you’re going to plant these low-maintenance perennials in your garden, make sure to read up on how to care for them so that they grow quickly and to the best of their ability!
 For a list of full sun perennials, head over to this post and for shade perennials, read my 12 Shade Perennials that will Beautify Your Yard post!